EdwinKato/Progress-Bar/README.md

 ### Description

-Display progress bar
-Display graphically the progress of a status.
-Displaying different styles: normal, striped or animated.
-Based on attribute indicate the colour can be set.
-The percentage is based on a integer of float value from 0 to 100
+Display progress based on attribute value from 0 to 100

-### Features and limitations
+## Features

 Different bar styles
-style
-color
+Different bar colors

+### Dependencies

+Mendix 6

+### limitations

-If any limitation in rendering and animation, it is based Bootstrap (version 3.0.2 in Mendix 6)
+If there exists any limitations in rendering and animation, it is based Bootstrap (version 3.0.2 in Mendix 6)

-Progress bars use CSS3 transitions and animations to achieve some of their effects.

-### Bugs & Questions
+### Bugs & Issues

-Bugs and issue can reported via the github issue tracker:
+Bugs and issues can reported via the github issue tracker:
 [https://github.com/EdwinKato/Bootstrap-Progress-Bar/issues] (https://github.com/EdwinKato/Bootstrap-Progress-Bar/issues)